Z0eDu/3400-group6/mi3/README.md

 }
 ```
 Since we figured out that the mux increased the normalized line sensor reading, we increased the threshold value for the outer line sensors.

+On the robot, the output of the mux was connected to analog pin A5.
+Both VCC and GND were connected to the arduinos corresponding 5V output and ground, the enable was set to ground as well.
+The outer line sensors and wall sensors were then rewired to input pins 1-5.
+The select pins were wired to digital pins 2-4 on the arduino.
+After testing the values with and without the mux, it became apparent the values were being affected by the mux.
+We resolved this by simply changing the threshold, but this may have also been caused by it being a used mux.
+Testing of this mux's functionality before the project will ensue.

 ## Maze Exploration Algorithm